In a very challenging environment, two requirements remain constant: sound business principles and competent and motivated people.

 The group has submitted the relevant employment equity reports after thorough consultation with staff and union representatives.
 It has also monitored and measured performance against our five-year employment equity plan and addressed barriers such as skills shortages among previously disadvantaged groups.
 The group consequently complies with all the requirements of the Employment Equity Act.

-Metair maintained a score of 22.23 points for the ownership element on the generic Broad-based Black Economic Empowerment scorecard.
-All subsidiaries achieved their goal of level four contributor with the exception of one subsidiary that is on level five.
+Metair maintained a score of 22.23 points for the ownership element on the generic Broad-based Black Economic Empowerment scorecard (2016: 22.23).
+The transfer of these points to the subsidiaries results in all subsidiary companies being compliant during the period.
+All subsidiaries reported against the new codes.
+All subsidiaries achieved their goal of being a level four contributor with the exception of one subsidiary that is on a level five.
+We are pleased to report that one of our subsidiaries achieved a level two for the reporting period.

 Ms SM Vermaak has filled the position of company secretary since 2001.
 Ms Vermaak is not a director of the company and the board is therefore satisfied that an arm’s-length relationship has been maintained between the board and the company secretary, in accordance with the recommended practice of King III.